 Nutrients missing from your dog’s diet can also negatively affect your dog’s oral health.
-For example, research shows that deficiencies in vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), and vitamin B9 (folic acid) are associated with early signs of gum disease.
+For example, as previously noted, research shows that deficiencies in vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), and vitamin B9 (folic acid) are associated with early signs of gum disease.
 Supplementing your dog’s diet with a multivitamin or more liver, fish, and bananas (a great treat!) are a great way to introduce important nutrients.

 The actions of chewing hard food can knock odor-causing plaque off your dog’s teeth.
 Talk with your veterinarian about the best food and treat options for your dog to support their dental health.